Michael-xoxo/m1ke-portfolio/README.md

 # M1kE Portfolio

-Personal portfolio site for M1kE; a web page builder for small Nigerian businesses, creators, and product sellers.
+Personal portfolio site for M1kE; a web page builder for small Businesses, Creators, and Product Sales-People.

 ## What It Is